What we do

 Bridgend Youth Theatre

-Bridgend Youth Theatre is an award-winning theatre company for young people aged from 5 to 25, delivered by It’s My Shout Productions in partnership with Awen Cultural Trust and Bridgend CBC.
+Bridgend Youth Theatre is an award-winning theatre company for young people aged from 7 to 18.

-Weekly BYT workshops run during term-time from the Grand Pavilion, with staged performances by the junior and senior sections during the February and May half-terms respectively.
+Weekly BYT classes run during term-time from the Grand Pavilion, with four staged performances per school year by the junior and senior sections.

-As well as drama, singing and dance, members can also try their hand at stage combat, technical theatre and acting for screen.
+As well as drama, singing and dance, members can also join our BYT Tech classes to try their hand at back of house, technical and stage management skills.